 Winters Fire blackens hills

-The Winters Fire began about 12:45 p.m. in the area of Pleasant View Road, three miles southwest of Winters, according to Cal Fire.
+The wildland blaze began about 12:45 p.m.
+Thursday in the area of Pleasant View Road, three miles southwest of the town of Winters, according to Cal Fire.
+It had grown to 1,800 acre by Friday morning, but so had containment after an air assault of water dropped by helicopters and airplane drops of fire retardant

-By early evening, approximately 500 firefighters from agencies throughout the region were on scene, along with 50 engines, seven air tankers, seven helicopters, four water tenders and 14 bulldozers.
+Approximately 580 firefighters from agencies throughout the region were on scene Friday afternoon, along with 50 engines, eight air tankers, seven helicopters, 10 water tenders and 16 bulldozers.